matthewaizon/PROCURATIO/README.md

 <div>
   <h3>How to download XAMPP</h3>
   <p>
     To download XAMPP click the download button below.
+Note that XAMPP is used to locally deploy and test a website before deploying them in live servers.
   </p>
   <a href="https://www.apachefriends.org" target="_blank" rel="noopener noreferrer">
     Click here to download